S.O.S: Organizing Tips for Today’s Busy Mom: Simple Tips for Packing Up Christmas

 - Disposable bowls.
 Large ornaments can be placed between two disposable bowls.
 Wrap the ornament, place it between the two bowls, and seal it shut.

 - Fast food drink containers.
-Cardboard drink containers make an excellent stackable ornament storage.
+Cardboard drink containers make excellent stackable ornament storage.
 Just place an ornament in each of the cup slots, and then place another cardboard holder over it.

 These are just a few cost-effective ways to store your Christmas lights, garlands, and ornaments.
 Be sure to check out the next article that will discuss storing wreaths, wrapping paper, holiday villages/snow globes, and miscellaneous items.